Real Estate Lingo Decoded

 Comparative Market Analysis (COMPS): a property evaluation that determines property value by comparing similar properties sold within the last year.

 Condominium: a type of property ownership in which individuals purchase and own a unit in a multi-unit complex.
-The owners also shares financial responsibility for common areas as well as the overall property costs.
+The owners also share financial responsibility for common areas as well as the overall property costs.

 Consideration: an item of value given in exchange for a promise or act.

 Construction Loan: a short-term, to finance the cost of building a new home.
 The lender pays the builder based on milestones accomplished during the building process.
-These type of mortgages can be very challenging and frustrating for both builder and homeowner.

 Counter Offer: a rejection to all or part of an offer to purchase.
-A counter offer can be done by buyer or seller and is part of the regular negotiations to reach an acceptable sales contract for both parties..
+A counter offer can be done by buyer or seller and is part of the regular negotiations to reach an acceptable sales contract for both parties.

 Covenants: legally enforceable terms that govern the use of property.
 These terms are transferred with the property deed.
 Discriminatory covenants are illegal and unenforceable.
 Also known as a condition, restriction, deed restriction or restrictive covenant.